rtothaoss/SupBot/README.md

 # SupBot
-* An app that allows you to secure items that are about to drop on Supremes website with the use of Puppeteer
+*An app that allows you to secure items that are about to drop on Supremes website with the use of Puppeteer.*

 Deployed Page: